MiguelRodo/saver/README.md

 library(ggplot2)
 ```

-Save a `ggplot` object efficiently, in the sense that no unnused
+Save a `ggplot` object efficiently, in the sense that no unused
 variables are saved in the environments enclosed by the `ggplot` object.

 ``` r